awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 GIT_SSH_COMMAND="ssh" git clone ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
 ```

-A similar problem might occur if your version of Windows requires that you include the SSH Key ID as part of the connection string when connecting using SSH at the Windows command line\.
-Try your connection again, this time including the SSH Key ID copied from IAM as part of the command\.
+A similar problem might occur if your version of Windows requires that you include the SSH key ID as part of the connection string when connecting through SSH at the Windows command line\.
+Try your connection again, this time including the SSH key ID copied from IAM as part of the command\.
 For example:

 ```
 git clone ssh://Your-SSH-Key-ID@git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
 ```

-## Authentication Challenge: Authenticity of Host Can't Be Established When Connecting to an AWS CodeCommit Repository<a name="troubleshooting-ac1"></a>
+## Authentication challenge: Authenticity of host can't be established when connecting to a CodeCommit repository<a name="troubleshooting-ac1"></a>

-**Problem:** When you try to use an SSH endpoint to communicate with an AWS CodeCommit repository, a warning message appears containing the phrase `The authenticity of host 'host-name' can't be established.`
+**Problem:** When you try to use an SSH endpoint to communicate with a CodeCommit repository, a warning message appears containing the phrase `The authenticity of host 'host-name' can't be established.`

 **Possible fixes:** Your credentials might not be set up correctly\.
 Follow the instructions in [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md) or [For SSH Connections on Windows](setting-up-ssh-windows.md)\.